 Most diets are very restrictive and difficult to follow, making them unrealistic to sustain long-term.
 They require the dieter to cut back drastically on calorie intake or cut out entire food groups, such as carbohydrates.
+How can you stick to a diet if you’re starving on main nutrients, right?
 When the focus is on food restriction, rather than positive behavior changes, the diet is doomed from the beginning.

 The Mayo Clinic Diet is different from the average diet.